-Nestled in the heart of the glacial lake region on the south side of the Alps, Lugano is the pearl of the Swiss Mediterranean.
-Once a part of the Duchy of Milan, it was annexed together with the encompassing region of lower Ticino by the Old Swiss Confederacy in 1512.
-Today, with a population of just over 60,000 denizens, the largest city of little-known Italian-speaking Switzerland pares away many of the preconceptions surrounding the small Alpine country.
+Once a part of the Duchy of Milan, Lugano and the encompassing region of lower Ticino was annexed by the Old Swiss Confederacy in 1512.
+Today, with a population of just over 60,000 denizens, the largest city of little-known Italian-speaking Switzerland defies many of the preconceptions surrounding the small Alpine country.

-Compared to orderly Svizzera interna, the exonym used by local Luganesi to refer to German-speaking Switzerland, the pace of life “down south” is both more relaxed and more hectic.
+Compared to orderly Svizzera interna, the exonym used by local Luganesi to refer to German-speaking Switzerland, the pace of life down south is andante yet colorful.
 A stroll through its streets is a stimulating affair.
-Just a few steps away from the colorful neoclassical center of Piazza della Riforma, curtains of salt-cured sausage and cold-cut ham whet and work the appetite.
+Just a few steps away from the neoclassical center of Piazza della Riforma, curtains of salt-cured sausage and cold-cut ham whet and work the appetite.
 Nearby, gelato shops entice passersby with fantasmic flavors of milky white fior di latte, rosemary-infused orange, and dark Amarena cherry.
 The lakeside promenade, or lungolago, flaunts Lugano’s flashy side of luxury condominiums, avant-garde architecture, and a fountain to give Geneva’s Jet d’Eau a run for its money.
 In the backdrop, the majestic cape of San Salvatore unfurls from the firmament.
-On some days, the dry foehn wind blows down the lee of the mountains, sweeping away the city’s characteristic haze and bathing the entire riviera in a lamasery-like glow.
+On some days, when the foehn wind blows down the lee of the mountains and sweeps away the city’s humid haze, the entire riviera seems to swim in a lamasery-like light.

 I love Lugano.
 For two and a half years, it was my home.
-It was the place where I earned my first paycheck, stole my very first glimpse inside a nightclub, and gripped the echelons of worlds I never knew existed.
+It was the place where I earned my first paycheck, stole my very first glimpse inside a nightclub, and gripped the echelons of a higher society I never knew existed.
 Memories forged here are hard to forget.
-They estivate between palm fronds, suspended, waiting to be tapped.
-And then, dripping forth, they become viscid, stickier than the nectarines we suckled on those days idling over the water in a rented motorboat, or the scent of sweet April magnolias blooming down all of Via Giuseppe Buffi on my way to work, or the air in my dorm the evening Giò told me he’d never been with a guy but wanted to try with me.
+They estivate between the leafy fronds, suspended, waiting to be tapped.
+And then, dripping forth, they become viscid: stickier than the nectarines we suckled on days idling over the lake in a rented motorboat; sweeter than the scent of April magnolias blooming down all of Via Giuseppe Buffi on my way to the university; thicker than the air in my dorm the evening Giò told me he’d never been with a guy but wanted to try it with me.
 Lugano is easy to love.

-Most visitors don’t venture far beyond the charming old quarters and sparkling lakefront, but the city’s periphery is full of undiscovered gems.
-Just slightly off the beaten path, these favorite haunts never cease to fill me with delight.
+Most visitors don’t venture far beyond the charming old quarters and sparkling lakefront, and why should they?
+By the water’s edge on a quiet midmorning, serenity stretches as far as the eyes can see, and one can easily dream away the day.
+But for those who like to venture, the city’s periphery is full of undiscovered gems.
+Ever so slightly off the beaten path, these favorite haunts never cease to fill me with delight.

 The Church of Sant’Abbondio